 Coolant Temperature Gauge (Option): The water temperature should be in the range of 165° to 195° F (74° to 91° C) depending on the load and ambient temperature.

-DC Voltmeter (Option): Normal battery voltage during operation should be 13.5 to 15 volts on a 12-volt system; and 27 to 30 volts on a 24-volt system.
+DC Voltmeter (Option): Normal battery voltage during operation should be 14 to 15 volts on a 12-volt system.

 Exhaust System